Thomas Wilson Williamson: Life and career

-Williamson grew up in Topeka, Kansas and is best known for designing Topeka High School, a magnificent Perpendicular Gothic public high school, completed in 1931.
-Assisting Williamson was his chief designer Ted Greist, and Linus Burr Smith from Kansas State College (now Kansas State University) to oversee the plans.

-Williamson and Griest also designed Clay Elementary School (now Cair Paravel-Latin School), which was completed in 1926.

-Thomas W. Williamson (1887-1974), whose full name was Thomas Wilson Williamson, was an American architect.
 He practiced architecture for more than 50 years, designing schools and courthouses in Kansas and neighboring U.S. states.
 A number of his works were listed on the U.S. National Register of Historic Places for their architecture.
-Firm names including him operated as Thomas W. Williamson and Company, as Thomas W. Williamson, Victor H. Loebsack & Associates, and later as Williamson-Loebsack and Associates.
+Firm names including him operated as Thomas W. Williamson and Company, as Thomas W. Williamson, Victor H. Loebsack & Associates, and later as Williamson-Loebsack & Associates.
 The firm grew to a size of 46 architects, draftsmen, engineers and other specialists.

+He designed schools, courthouses and the Jayhawk Theater and linked hotel in Topeka in 1926.

+Williamson grew up in Topeka, Kansas and is best known for designing Topeka High School, a magnificent Perpendicular Gothic public high school, completed in 1931.
+Assisting Williamson was his chief designer Theodore R. Griest, and Linus Burr Smith from Kansas State College (now Kansas State University) to oversee the plans.

+Williamson and Griest also designed Clay Elementary School (now Cair Paravel-Latin School), which was completed in 1926.